-- 8.1 Hours of Work - 8.1.1 Regular Work Schedules - a.
-The regular work schedule for all workers except those on a flexible schedule such as a 4/10, 9/80 or 12 hour schedule, shall consist of forty (40) hours within a seven (7) day work week and is five consecutive days served in units of eight (8) hours.
+8.1 Hours of Work

+- 8.1.1 Regular Work Schedules - a.
+The regular work schedule for all employees except those on a flexible schedule such as a 4/10, 9/80 or 12 hour schedule, shall consist of forty (40) hours within a seven (7) day work week and is five (5) consecutive days served in units of eight (8) hours.
 For this schedule, the workweek begins Sunday midnight and ends Saturday at 11:59 P.M. - b.
 A 4/10 work schedule shall be four (4) days served in units of ten (10) hours within a seven (7) day work week.
 For this schedule, the workweek begins Sunday midnight and ends Saturday at 11:59 P.M. - c.
 A 9/80 work schedule shall be nine (9) days served in one (1) unit of eight (8) hours and eight (8) units of nine (9) hours over a two week pay period.
-For this schedule, the workweek shall begin exactly four (4) hours after the start time of the day of the week which is each employee's regular alternate day off.consists of a consecutive, one hundred sixty-eight (168) hour period, the start of which can vary per worker based on their assigned schedule. - d.
-A twelve hour schedule shall be seven (7) days served in six (6) units of twelve (12) hours and one (1) unit of eight (8) hours over a pay period.
-For this schedule, the work week conforms to a 7(b) schedule under the Fair Labor Standards Act.

-- 8.1.2 Part-time Workers.
-Workers who work less than the regular week and day as set forth above shall be designated as part-time and shall have hours scheduled by the appropriate supervisor and approved by the City's Personnel OfficerHuman Resources Director. - 8.1.3 Lunch Periods.
-All workers working a work shift of six (6) hours or more, shall observe an unpaid lunch period of not less than thirty (30) minutes nor more than sixty (60) minutes.
+For this schedule, the workweek shall begin exactly four (4) hours after the start time of the day of the week which is each employee's regular alternate day off. - 8.1.2 Part-time Employees.
+Employees who work less than the regular week and day as set forth above shall be designated as part-time and shall have hours scheduled by the appropriate supervisor and approved by the City's Human Resources Director. - 8.1.3 Lunch Periods.
+All employees working a work shift of six (6) hours or more, shall observe an unpaid lunch period of not less than thirty (30) minutes nor more than sixty (60) minutes.
 Lunch periods shall be scheduled with the approval of the department head. - 8.1.4 Rest Periods.
 One (1) fifteen (15) minute rest break with pay shall be provided to unit members for each four (4) hours of service.
-Rest periods and lunch periods may not be aggregated and used to extend the lunch period or shorten the work day as part of a regular schedule.
+Rest periods and lunch periods may not be aggregated and used to extend the lunch period or shorten the work day as part of a regular schedule. - 8.2 Overtime - 8.2.1 Definition. - a.
+Overtime for employees is defined as any time worked in excess of forty